4 Essential Ways Physiotherapists Aid with Concussion Rehab

 Physiotherapists can recognize signs of autonomic dysfunction and create a personalized treatment strategy.
 This plan may include:

-• Exercise stress test to figure out the underlying issue.
+Exercise stress tests to figure out the underlying issue.

 By addressing these dysfunctions, physiotherapists help individuals manage their symptoms and improve their overall well-being during their concussion rehab.